A hall-of-fame recipe from Mekamahao! The combo of mayo and ponzu gives it such a refreshing flavor — you'll keep going back for more♪

 - 4

-Add 2 tbsp mayonnaise and 1 tbsp ponzu sauce to the tuna and mix well.
+Add 2 tbsp mayonnaise and 1 tbsp ponzu soy sauce to the tuna and mix well.

 - 5

-Add black pepper to taste and distribute the aroma throughout.
+Add black pepper to taste and mix to distribute the aroma throughout.

 - 6

-Squeeze the salt-massaged daikon and cucumber firmly to remove excess moisture, then add to the tuna mixture and combine.
+Squeeze the salted daikon and cucumber firmly to remove as much water as possible, then add them to the tuna mayo mixture and toss to combine.

 - 7

-Finish by sprinkling ground sesame to taste.
-You can also garnish with radish sprouts, chopped nori, or bonito flakes for extra flavor.
+Finish by sprinkling ground sesame seeds to taste and serve.
+You can also top with daikon sprouts, shredded nori, or bonito flakes for extra flavor.

 Nutrition